Daniel-KM/Omeka-S-module-Timeline/README.md

 -----

 Once enabled, the module adds a tab to the Omeka S admin panel.
 From here, you can browse existing timelines, and add, edit, and delete timelines.
+A block is available for pages too.

-Uninstalling the plugin will only remove timelines added to the Omeka S archive, not any items displayed on those timelines.
+Uninstalling the module will only remove timelines added to the Omeka S archive, not any items displayed on those timelines.

 ### Add a Timeline